 What should I blog about?

 Now you know how to make money, what should you write about?
 That’s really up to you.
-Generally, you’ll find it much easier to write about something you’re knowledgeable on or a subject you enjoy.
+Generally, you’ll find it much easier to write about something you’re knowledgeable about or a subject you enjoy.
 But, you need to consider if it’s worth writing about your chosen topic if nobody else is interested in it.
-It’s all very well writing pages and pages about your favourite door handles (I’m sure it’s all very useful) but is it the kind of thing that other people will search the internet for?
+It’s all very well writing pages and pages about your favourite door handles (I’m sure it’s all very useful) but is it the kind of thing other people will search the internet for?
 If not, it won’t make you much money.

 How do you start blogging?

-So, is blogging still worth it for 2021?
+So, is blogging worth it?

 Best of luck!